MicrosoftDocs/sdk-api/sdk-api-src/content/richole/nf-richole-iricheditole-importdataobject.md

 Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">HGLOBAL</a></b>

 Handle to a metafile containing the icon view of an object.
-The handle is used only if the <b>DVASPECT_ICON</b> display aspect is required by a <a href="_ole_OleUIPasteSpecial">Paste Special</a> operation.
+The handle is used only if the <b>DVASPECT_ICON</b> display aspect is required by a <a href="https://docs.microsoft.com/windows/desktop/api/oledlg/nf-oledlg-oleuipastespeciala">Paste Special</a> operation.

 ## -returns